frederic-perez/AmE-dictionary/data/dictionary.md

 __PPD__ Postponed. _(sporting events)_
 __ppg__ _Sanders is averaging 13.3 ppg._
 __PR__ _abbr_ _The PR version of my life._
+__practical effect__ _n_ (usually practical effects) A special effect that is created live on the set of a film, using real-world objects.
 __practical joke__
 __practice__ _n_ _A pediatrics practice._
 __pram suit__ _n_